De-Rossi-Consulting/logisim.app/README.md

 ## Building and Running Logisim.app

 This project contains:
-- A copy of the original [Logisim source code](https://sourceforge.net/projects/circuit/), minimally modified to sypport file handling in the browser.
+- A copy of the original [Logisim source code](https://sourceforge.net/projects/circuit/), minimally modified to support file handling in the browser.
 - A lightweight HTML/CSS/JS frontend.

 ### Dependencies